paulowe/gcp/week4-questions.md

 How is traffic routed between VMs and Google services when using Private Google Access

 Which one has highest priority Private Google Access enabled on subnet OR service account permission enabled on VM instance
+            - Applications running on the VM use the service account to call Google Cloud APIs.
+Use Permissions on the console menu to create a service account or use the                   default service account if available.

 Cloud NAT - The NAT mapping section allows you to choose the subnets to map to the NAT gateway.
 You can also manually assign static IP addresses that should be used when performing NAT.
 Do not change the NAT mapping configuration in this lab. **What is NAT mapping?**